Book cover

 ( ) Singleton ensures that a class has at least one instance and provides a global access point for it.

-( ) Template Method defines the skeleton of an algorithm in an abstract class, postponing the definition of some steps for subclasses.
+( ) Template Method defines the skeleton of an algorithm in an abstract class, postponing the definition of some steps to subclasses.

-( ) Iterator provides a way to access the elements of an aggregated object sequentially without revealing its underlying representation.
+( ) Iterator provides a way to access the elements of an aggregate object sequentially without revealing its underlying representation.

 2. Identify the names of the following design patterns: